 - Don't forget to nab the maple popcorn here.
 It's always a hit and still counts as a $2.25 popcorn bucket refill even though it's a specialty flavor!

-A day at EPCOT wouldn't be complete without ending the day with the new nighttime spectacular, Harmonious.
+A day at EPCOT wouldn't be complete without ending the day without watching the nighttime spectacular, EPCOT Forever.
 The show takes place in the center of the World Showcase Lagoon each night.
 You can view this from anywhere around the lagoon, but we have a few favorite viewing areas.

 Additional Tips for Navigating World Showcase with Kids